-How long does it take for joint replacement surgery to heal completely?
+How long does it take to heal completely after joint replacement surgery?

 Getting back to your daily activities following a joint replacement surgery is a gradual process